orbitbot/misbehave/README.md

 let editoresque = new Misbehave(document.querySelector('#code'))
 ```

-`misbehave` will then process text entered into the `<code>` block only.
+`misbehave` will then process text entered into the `<code>` element only.
 The other attributes specified in HTML are there to remove default browser functionality that may be distracting when entering source code instead of regular text.

 <br>
 ### API